cbeauhilton/beauhilton.com/posts/geocheatcode.md

 I thought there must be a way to repeat this process with code, in a scalable way.

-Turns out there is, and it's pretty easy.
+Turns out there is, and it's easy.

 ## `geocheatcode.py`